 The Simple Science of Getting What You Want

 Simpleology is the title of a book and name of the self development program created by Mark Joyner.
 For those of you who has been connected to the internet long enough, you might have stumbled with the name before.
 He’s one of the pioneer in internet marketing.

 Even though I tried my best to come up with the best title for this post, it could still be somehow misleading.
 So, before we go any further, let me set the limit to our discussion.
-No, we will not talk about voodoo-ish kind of mind manipulating.
-Maybe more like science-based psycological-ish kind.
-Not to the hardcore level of brainwashing, but simple tricks people use everyday to their peers or even their larger environment – mass mind manipulation.
+No, we will not talk about voodoo-ish kind of mind manupilation.
+Maybe more like science-based psychological-ish kind.
+Not to the hardcore level of brainwashing, but simple tricks people use every day to their peers or even their larger environment – mass mind manipulation.

 I have demonstrated one of the mind control tricks clearly from the very beginning.
-If you are reding this far, then the trick works.
-They say curiousity kills the cat, but this time it keeps you reading.
+If you are reading this far, then the method works.
+They say curiosity kills the cat, but this time, it keeps you reading.

 Emotion is the easiest pick.
 Make people (believe they would be) very happy and they would do anything for you.
 Make them feel guilty and they would do anything for you.
 You can also use fear – fear of losing or fear of not getting something they want – to achieve the same goal.

 Everybody has their own authoritative figures: parents, kings, an ugly boss who always shouts, religious leaders, celebrities, cool guy on the basketball team, society, gods, prophets, Bill Gates.
 You can use people’s obedience to authoritative figures to make them taking – or not taking – some actions.
 No matter how absurd it is.